tesseractpro-io/blog/state-of-ai/page.md

 In the following screenshot you see multiple circles displayed on screen, this is where the AI model has predicted the next turning points will be.
 Green highlighted circles indicate a direct hit.

 ![Tesseract Pro AI - Bitcoin 32min](https://tesseractpro-io.github.io/state-of-ai/tpro-ai-btc.png)

+In the example above, I utilized two models and integrated them into one prediction:

+**Price model**: This model analyzes all available historical data for the selected market, dividing it into segments based on the cycles and quadrants of the timeframe.
+It then predicts the future price movement based on these patterns and trends.

+**Turning point model**: This model is pivotal in the prediction process.
+By training on all the available turning points within Tesseract Pro, it tries to forecast the location of the next turning point.
+This model considers factors such as cycles, quadrants, and the PRI (Price Range Index) range to make its prediction.

+# Training data

+Training and validating of the AI models used by Tesseract Pro works by anonymousing the user data before processing.
+Protecting user data and maintaining privacy and security standards is a critical ethical consideration when integrating AI into Tesseract Pro, because of this I have included an option under the [Account Settings](https://www.tesseractpro.io/account) of every user to opt-out of the datacollection of the AI model.
+This means we will not use your data to train or validate the Tesseract Pro AI models. **You are in control**

+By using constantly updating the model with the latest confirmed turningpoints, the model will (hopefully) improve over time.